GPUOpen-ProfessionalCompute-Libraries/amdovx-modules/vx_nn/README.md

 ```

-To generate a GDF for CIFAR 10 caffemodel run the following command, make sure to create a folder name specified and the weights and bias folders where all the weights will be extracted.
+To generate a GDF for CIFAR 10 caffemodel run the following command, make sure to create an output directory which contains the weights and bias folders, where all the weights will be extracted.

 ```
 % inference_generator[.exe] --no-virtual-buffers --output-dir example cifar10_quick_iter_4000.caffemodel 1 3 32 32